CBergane/rock-paper-scissor-lizard-spock/README.md

 ### Project Goals

 * This website is a simple and short fun game of the classic game "Rock, Paper, Scissors" but with added two more choices.

 * You play against the game itself with 5 choices, first to 10 wins will take home the victory.

+### Audience Story

+* The player experience of the site is just to understand what to do easily without explanation.

+* If there is any question about the rules there is an easy to find button that explains what the rules are.

 ### Color Scheme
 ![Color Scheme image](assets/readme/colors.jpeg)